mbideau/gimme-a-man/README.md

 ## Developing

-For being able to do a `make`, you will neet the following binaries :
+For being able to do a `make`, you will need the following binaries :

 * make
 * gettext, xgettext, msgfmt, msginit, msgmerge